Glossary

 False information that was not necessarily created to cause harm.
 It may be a case of a misunderstanding, or someone reading an article online, taking it as facts and sharing it to inform their friends, without knowing that what they are sharing is actually false.

-There are numerous different methods that can be used to create and disseminate disinformation, misleading information and propaganda to influence people.
+There are a lot of different methods that can be used to create and disseminate disinformation, misleading information and propaganda to influence you.
 Multiple methods are often used simultaneously to achieve greater impact.
 One common method involves creating stories, or narratives, which can be completely false or only partly true, but which are skewed and taken out of context in order to mislead, polarise and divide.
 The narrative is designed to influence our perceptions of the world we live in and how we choose to act in different situations.

-Malign information influence is when antagonistic foreign powers or other external threat actors attempt to harmfully influence, disrupt or steer public discourse in Sweden.
-Some of the means of information influence are disinformation, misleading information and propaganda.
+Malign information influence is when antagonistic foreign powers or other external threat actors attempt to detrimentally influence, disrupt or steer public discourse in Sweden.
+Means of information influence include disinformation, misleading information and propaganda.

 For something to be identified as malign information influence, the information has to be misleading, intentional and disruptive.